6 Helpful Ways to Overcome Imposter Syndrome

-- When you are successful, or things are working in your favour, you attribute it to luck or being in the right place at the right time.
+- You attribute your success to luck or just being in the right place at the right time

-- Each time you submit a project or have to present on a topic, you quietly think this is going to be the occasion when others see how hopeless you really are.
+- Each time you submit a project or have to present on a topic, you quietly think this will be the occasion when others see how hopeless you really are.

-- You can easily recall the incidents where you have failed to meet your high standards; however, find it difficult to remember when you did perform something well.
+- You can easily recall the incidents where you have failed to meet your high standards; however, you find it difficult to remember when you did perform tasks well.

 - When someone compliments you, you tend to brush it off because you don’t believe you deserve it.